bmarchand/sherby-pace-2024/README.md

 Choice of Rust: a short way to describe Rust is that it is similar to C and C++, but with an aggressive, well-designed compiler that forbids you from doing anything dangerous.
 It is designed to be a replacement of C++.
 Yet the syntax includes some nice Python-looking stuff.
 Examples of Rust implementations of a lot of common algorithms: https://github.com/TheAlgorithms/Rust/blob/master/DIRECTORY.md.
 While it depends on the implementation: Rust is basically as fast as C and C++: https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/rust.html

-**Status**
-  - implementation of Tamaki-Kobayashi is complete, but inefficient as it is (cache misses ?)
-  - a branch and bound version of Tamaki-Kobayashi would be good to have
-  - could pre-processing rules from feedback arc set be used ?
-  - what is an algorithm parameterized by cut-width ? don't know yet.

 The repository follows the standard Rust structure, as created automatically by Cargo.
 The default binary (src/main.rs) solves the problem given a graph.
 An additional binary (src/bin/interval-visualizer.rs) yields a visualization of intervals.